Tungsten carbide: Mining and foundation drilling

 Tungsten carbide is used extensively in mining in top hammer rock drill bits, downhole hammers, roller-cutters, long wall plough chisels, long wall shearer picks, raiseboring reamers, and tunnel boring machines.
 In these applications it is also used for wear and corrosion resistant components in inlet control for well screens, sub-assemblies, seal rings and bushings common in oil and gas drilling.
 It is generally utilised as a button insert, mounted in a surrounding matrix of steel that forms the substance of the bit.
 As the tungsten carbide button is worn away the softer steel matrix containing it is also worn away, exposing yet more button insert.

 Nuclear

 Tungsten carbide is also an effective neutron reflector and as such was used during early investigations into nuclear chain reactions, particularly for weapons.
 A criticality accident occurred at Los Alamos National Laboratory on 21 August 1945 when Harry Daghlian accidentally dropped a tungsten carbide brick onto a plutonium sphere, known as the demon core, causing the subcritical mass to go supercritical with the reflected neutrons.
+He fell into a coma and died 25 days after the accident.